Infinite rate symbiotic branching on the real line: The tired frogs model

 for finitely supported functions $\phi_1,\phi_2$.
-Here the martingales $\langle M_t,\phi_2\rangle$ and $\langle M_t,\phi_2\rangle$ are orthogonal for functions with disjoint supports. \end{remark}
+Here the martingales $\langle M_t,\phi_1\rangle$ and $\langle M_t,\phi_2\rangle$ are orthogonal for functions with disjoint supports. \end{remark}

 A preliminary step towards Theorem~\ref{T1} is the one-colony model.
+Here the single colony either hosts dormant frogs (type 2) or wake frogs (type 1).
+At varying speed $\theta_s$ at any time $s$ infinitesimal wake frogs arrive.
+They try to wake up the sleeping frogs and succeed with probability $(\theta_s/X^2_s)\,ds$ in the time interval $ds$.
+Otherwise they also fall asleep.
+After the awakening, the colony will host only wake frogs.
+The wake frogs still arrive at the varying speed $\theta_s$.
+In addition, they emigrate at a speed proportional to the number of wake frogs.

-Let $c\geq0$ be a constant determining the strength of emigration of type 1 and let $(\theta_s)_{s\geq0}$ be a nonnegative measurable deterministic map that governs the rate of immigration of type 1.
-We consider a Markov process $X=(X^1,X^2)$ with values in $E$ and with cadlag paths which solves the martingale problem MP$_0$\,:
+To be more formal, let $c\geq0$ be a constant determining the strength of emigration of type 1 and let $(\theta_s)_{s\geq0}$ be a nonnegative measurable deterministic map that governs the rate of immigration of type 1.
+We consider a Markov process $X=(X^1,X^2)$ with values in $E$ and with c\`{a}dl\`{a}g paths which solves the martingale problem MP$_0$\,: